AndrewKnife/weather-app/README.md

 # Weather App

-An application that shows you the current weather and lets you check out all the weather around the world.
+An application that shows you the current location and lets you check out all the location around the world.

 Run `npm install` after pulling the project.